ScheduledMachine¶

 A ScheduledMachine defines:

-- When a machine should be active (schedule)
+- When a machine should be active — a required reference to a spot-schedule provider (

 - Lifecycle behavior (priority, grace period, kill switch)